lenavoigt/mass-disk-processor/README.md

 To include the plugin in your metric collection runs, in `mdp.py` you need to:
 - import the new plugin
-- add it to the list named `plugin_classes`, referring to the name of the class within the plugin python file.
+- add it to the list named `plugin_classes`, referring to the name of the class within the plugin Python file.

 > You should make sure that your plugin always returns the same result fields (returning None for each field where no value was retrieved).